abdulwasiuabdulraheem/house-sales-prices-prediction-coursera-assignment/README.md

 # python-data-analysis-coursera-assignment

-In this peer review assignment, I analysed and predicted house sale prices using machine learning algorithm.
+In this peer review assignment, I analysed and predicted house sale prices using python's data analysis and machine learning packages.